Avyoraj/attendance-backend/LOGOUT-AUTO-CANCEL.md

 **Answer:**

-The attendance will be **automatically cancelled** by the backend cleanup service within 5 minutes of the confirmation window expiring.
+The attendance will be **automatically deleted** by the backend cleanup service within 5 minutes of the confirmation window expiring.
 Here's the timeline:

 1. **Check-in**: Provisional record created
 2. **Logout**: Timer stops (app not running)
 3. **3 minutes pass**: Confirmation window expires
 4. **Within 5 more minutes**: Backend cleanup detects expired record
-5. **Auto-cancel**: Status changed to "cancelled" with reason
+5. **Auto-delete**: Record **removed from database** completely
-6. **Result**: ❌ Attendance NOT recorded
+6. **Result**: ❌ Attendance NOT recorded (no trace in database)

 This ensures that:
 - ✅ Users can't game the system (check in and immediately leave)
 - ✅ Attendance is only recorded if user stays for full 3 minutes
-- ✅ Logout scenario is handled correctly (auto-cancel)
+- ✅ Logout scenario is handled correctly (auto-delete expired records)
-- ✅ Network failure scenario is handled correctly (auto-cancel)
+- ✅ Network failure scenario is handled correctly (auto-delete expired records)
-- ✅ Database stays clean (no abandoned provisional records)
+- ✅ Database stays clean (expired provisionals completely removed)
+- ✅ Only "confirmed" records = actual attendance (no cancelled clutter)

 **The system now properly handles all edge cases around provisional attendance!** 🎉